 Leading figures in the UK film and TV industry are sounding the alarm about the loss of long-running UK soap Doctors as a rich and egalitarian training ground for behind-the-camera talent.

 Creatives who started out on UK soaps include Fleabag creator Phoebe Waller-Bridge, whose first on-screen role was in Doctors, The Full Monty filmmaker Peter Cattaneo, who directed on long-running police soap The Bill, and Frank Cottrell-Boyce, a former Coronation Street and Brookside writer turned Michael Winterbottom collaborator, as well as leading producers such as Bradley Quirk, who has early writing credits on Holby City, EastEnders and Doctors.
-Now Doctors is airing its last episode in December, Holby City was cancelled in 2022, and Casualty and Hollyoaks have had their hours reduced drastically.
+Now Doctors is airing its last episode today (November 14), Holby City was cancelled in 2022, and Casualty and Hollyoaks have had their hours reduced drastically.

 “Soaps are an amazing training ground because they are thick and fast,” notes Lucy Price, founder of crew talent agency Loop Talent, who began her career as a runner on Holby City.
 “They all have multiple banks of shoots.
 There are two or three different crews shooting at a time, so you have access to three different directors, three different line producers, three different production teams and a whole load of crew who are upskilling, networking and moving on to the next thing.”